dathbe/MMM-PGA/README.md

 ![image](images/screenshot-1.png)

-## A Word on Favorites
+## Working with Favorites

-### Favorites in the Config
+### Setting Favorites

-If you want to add favorites to your config, it will be in the following format:
+If you want to add `favorites` to your config, it will be in the following format:

 ```js
 {